0 Part Course |

 Case Study: What sort of event could really test CCPs and their inter-reliance to destruction?

-Redcliffe’s counterparty credit risk course trainer has worked in Investment Banks including HSBC and Bank of Montreal for nearly 20 years.
-During this time, he worked in Operations and then as a trader, running books in FX, bonds and derivatives.
+Redcliffe’s counterparty credit risk courses are delivered by a specialist who has worked in Investment Banks for nearly 20 years, including HSBC and Bank of Montreal.
+During this time, he worked in Operations and as a trader, running books in FX, bonds and derivatives.

-He has run courses all over the world including Amsterdam, Dublin, London, New York, Hong Kong, Singapore, Jakarta, Johannesburg, Delhi, Accra, and Johannesburg.
+He has delivered courses all over the world: this includes Amsterdam, Dublin, London, New York, Hong Kong, Singapore, Jakarta, Johannesburg, Delhi, Accra, and Johannesburg, to name a few.

-In addition to his training activities, he has undertaken various consultancy projects, such as an in-depth collateral risk assessment at a major European Investment bank.
+In addition to his training activities, this counterparty risk training expert has undertaken various consultancy projects, such as an in-depth collateral risk assessment at a major European Investment bank.

-He held the position of Non-Executive Director of Cazenove’s Derivative Oversight Committee for many years.
-Acting as a member of the committee in a general consultative capacity to assess the firm’s derivative capabilities and risks.
+He held the position of non-Executive Director of Cazenove’s Derivative Oversight Committee for many years, and as a member of the committee in a general consultative capacity to assess the firm’s derivative capabilities and risks.

-This counterparty credit risk course trainer has also presented at JPMorgan Forums in London, speaking on topics such as the Benefits and Risks of Derivatives.
-He, along with representatives from the FSA, law firms, hedge funds etc. were asked to give their views on the risks of derivatives to 150-200 Directors and senior managers from the top investment firms in the UK.
+He has presented at JPMorgan Forums in London, speaking on the Benefits and Risks of Derivatives and other topics.
+He, along with representatives from the FSA, law firms, and hedge funds, was asked to give their views on the risks of derivatives to 150-200 Directors and senior managers from the top investment firms in the UK.

-• Learn the regulatory environment created by Dodd Franks and EMIR which has sought to reduce counterparty risk between institutions and avoid any future risk of procyclicality.
+• This counterparty risk training will teach you the regulatory environment and policy created by Dodd Franks and EMIR, which has sought to reduce counterparty risk between institutions and avoid any future risk of procyclicality.

 • How counterparty credit risk measurement is for derivatives.
-This counterparty credit risk course looks at Expected Exposure (EE), Potential Future Exposure (PFE) and Expected Positive Exposure (EPE).
+We look at Expected Exposure (EE), Potential Future Exposure (PFE) and Expected Positive Exposure (EPE).

 • How counterparty credit risk exposure occurs in all the major derivative products.

-• Credit risk reduction techniques that are used in the market today.
+• Credit risk reduction techniques used in the market today.

 • Gain knowledge of the function of a Central Counterparty (CCP) and how it operates.

-• Learn about the major global CCPs, examine what can go wrong, and what happens if a CCP goes bankrupt!
+• Master the major global CCPs, examine what can go wrong, and what happens if a CCP goes bankrupt!

-• Participants will learn how credit risk occurs in the major OTC products and how this risk can be measured and mitigated.
+• You will master how credit risk occurs in the major OTC products from top to bottom and how this risk can be measured and mitigated.

 • This counterparty credit risk training course will show how counterparty risk is quantified using techniques similar to VaR and Monte Carlo, but how we need to go further to quantify the real risk.